rozsass/text-dev-editor/_pages/example-edits.md

 **Push for examples, more explanation/Find unlcear technical terms: authors use different expressions for a concept and it is not clear if they are the same.**

-1.The bootstrap is a method...The bootstrap procedures....Since the bootstrap distribution is a good approximation.... [page 143](/scans/e1.png)
+1. The bootstrap is a method...The bootstrap procedures....Since the bootstrap distribution is a good approximation.... [page 143](/scans/e1.png)
-2....firms with more employees tend to have larger sales. ....we see firms with zero or one employees but with very large revenues...[page 242](/scans/e1.png)
+2. ...firms with more employees tend to have larger sales. ....we see firms with zero or one employees but with very large revenues...[page 242](/scans/e1.png)
-3....we have two slope coefficients and for the second range, we need to add them up....each line segmnent corresponding to a specific interval of the explanatory variable. [page 223-224](/scans/e1.png)
+3. ...we have two slope coefficients and for the second range, we need to add them up....each line segmnent corresponding to a specific interval of the explanatory variable. [page 223-224](/scans/e1.png)

 **Task: Identifying paragraphs and sentences that are clear in terms of language but need examples.**